yeatmanlab/roar-infosec/roar-bcdr.md

 lang: "en"
 ...

-> Note: This document is in draft form and is not currently enforced.

 The Business Continuity and Disaster Recovery (BC/DR) Plan for ROAR outlines the processes and strategies in place to ensure the continuation of critical operations and the rapid recovery of essential services in the event of a disruption.
 The plan is designed to address a range of potential disruptions, including system failures, security incidents, natural disasters, and other unforeseen events that could impact ROAR's ability to provide its services.

 The goal of the BC/DR plan is to minimize downtime, protect the integrity of data, and ensure that ROAR can continue to meet its obligations to educational partners, researchers, and other stakeholders.